-- Repeated violation of classroom or transportation rules under - Cheating, plagiarism, or copying the work of other students, which includes failure to comply with test security procedures and use of cell phones, smart watches, and electronic devices during testing - Leaving the classroom or school grounds without the permission of school personnel Cutting class or skipping school - Possession of matches or other flammable materials - Inappropriate display of affection, which should be enforced equitably without regard to sexual orientation, gender identity, or gender expression - distributing unauthorized materials Posting or school grounds - Failure to abide by rules and regulations at extracurricular activities or at co-curricular activities such as field trips

-- Loitering in unauthorized areas - Use or operation of paging devices, laptops, cell phones, tablets, beepers, smart watches, or any other type of personal device with wi-fi or carrier-based internet connectivity on school campuses or at functions during school hours in direct violation of campus usage procedures and regulations.
-Such devices may be used at a time and place as determined by the individual campus in coordination with the campus Shared Decision-Making Committee (SDMC).
+- Repeated violation of classroom or transportation rules under Level I. - Cheating, plagiarism, or copying the work of other students, which includes failure to comply with test security procedures and use of cell phones, smart watches, and electronic devices during testing. - Leaving the classroom or school grounds without the permission of school personnel. - Cutting class or skipping school. - Possession of matches or other flammable materials. - Inappropriate display of affection, which should be enforced equitably without regard to sexual orientation, gender identity, or gender expression. - Posting or distributing unauthorized materials on school grounds. - Failure to abide by rules and regulations at extracurricular activities or at co-curricular activities such as field trips. - Loitering in unauthorized areas. - Use or operation of paging devices, laptops, cell phones, tablets, beepers, smart watches, or any other type of personal device with wi-fi or carrier-based internet connectivity on school campuses or at functions during school hours in direct violation of campus usage procedures and regulations.
+Such devices may be used at a time and place as determined. by the individual campus in coordination with the campus Shared Decision-Making Committee (SDMC).
 In addition to disciplinary action, the unauthorized use of electronic devices will result in confiscation.
 A \$15 administrative fee payable to HISD will be charged if the device is claimed within the 30 days.
-Devices not claimed will be sent to Property Management for disposal. - Possession of iPods, MP3 players, personal radios, or personal music devices at school, with final determination of the limits made at the individual campus level - Cafeteria disturbance - Profanity, vulgar language, or obscene gestures - Violation of a school's mandatory school-uniform policy Disruptive behavior on a school bus or at a school-bus stop - Any other acts that interfere with the orderly educational - process in the classroom or the school - Accessing materials and sites on the internet that are deemed to be inappropriate by HISD - forwarding Sending or inappropriate communications, including emails containing offensive language, untruthful statements, junk emails, chain letters, or jokes using HISD Information Technology resources or the HISD network and on personal devices/accounts, if it is determined that the communications have a material and substantial interference with school activities or with the rights of students - Possession of pepper spray or mace
+Devices not claimed will be sent to Property Management for disposal. - Possession of iPods, MP3 players, personal radios, or personal music devices at school, with final determination of the limits made at the individual campus level. - · Cafeteria disturbance. - Profanity, vulgar language, or obscene gestures. - Violation of a school's mandatory school-uniform policy. - Disruptive behavior on a school bus or at a school-bus stop.